yongmini/UDA_Imbalanced_Bearing_Fault_Diagnosis/README.md

 #### Within-dataset Transfer
 For analyzing a specific dataset under different working conditions:
 1. Divide the dataset into separate folders named "condition_0", "condition_1", etc., each representing a unique operational condition.
-2. Within each "condition_?" folder, create subfolders (with custom names) for different fault categories containing the respective fault data.
-3. Ensure each 'condition_?' folder contains subfolders with identical names and numbers (indicating the same classes of faults).

-For example, for the CWRU dataset:
-   - Organize the dataset into folders based on motor speed (four speeds as four folders).
-   - Within each condition folder, categorize data into 9 subfolders for 9 fault classes, such as '7 mil Inner Race fault', '14 mil Inner Race fault', '7 mil Outer Race fault', etc., as detailed in Table XII of [this IEEE article](https://ieeexplore.ieee.org/abstract/document/9399341).

 Example folder structure for CWRU dataset:
 ```